missmoss/python-scraper/README.md

 Here are 2 versions of codes provided:
  1. For `Code + Explanation`, please see the iPython Notebook `.ipynb` version.
  2. To modify and run the `Code` directly, please use python script `.py` version.
-In the directory you put the script, type `python yelp_scraper.py` or `python google_places_scraper.py` to run the code.
+In the directory you put the script, type `python yelp_scraper_json.py` or `python google_places_scraper_json.py` to run the code with json output.
+For csv output, run with csv ones.

 ## Refrence